stevennooijen/stairwaytotravel-frontend/README.md

 ## TODO

-Wnen I was still actively working on this project I kept a huge list of tasks with new and improved functionality in Trello.
+When I was still actively working on this project I kept a huge list of tasks with new and improved functionality in Trello.
 In case you are curious or are considering to continue this project, feel free to have a look at the repository's [issues](https://github.com/stevennooijen/stairwaytotravel-frontend/issues).
 I